digital-botanical-gardens-initiative/dendron-dbgi/vault/open-notebook.dbgi.mvisani.2024.01.26.md

 ## Todo tomorrow
 - [ ] change graph to a dumped version of `graph.remove_singleton_nodes()` because we might have some problem with the hash.
+- [ ] ask why by changing the model, the sketching needs to be run again